 Hi Frugalistas!
 Tourist scams in Paris are a fact of life, as they are in many parts of Europe.
 My readers have reported them, and travel bloggers also know them well.
-I have personally “experienced” (but never been caught out) by several of them – even as recently as my last trip to Paris in October.
+I have personally “experienced” (but never been caught out) by several Paris scams.
 This is what you need to know about Paris tourist scams, and how to avoid them:

 The Ring Scam in Paris